Updated: Nov 25, 2022

 Source: Tyson Foods, Inc

-Tyson Foods is one of the world’s largest food companies and a recognised leader in protein founded in 1935.
+Tyson Foods is one of the world’s largest food companies and a recognised leader in protein, founded in 1935.
 The company entered the plant protein category in 2019, with its Raised & Rooted brand, offering burgers and tenders.
-Tyson food might be offering plant-based meat but is also the world's second-largest processor and marketer of chicken, beef, and pork after JBS S.A. and annually exports the largest percentage of beef out of the United States.
+Tyson food might offer plant-based meat but it is also the world's second-largest processor and marketer of chicken, beef, and pork after JBS S.A. and annually exports the largest percentage of beef out of the United States.

 At a glance: